 On November 12, 2022 Genesee 3 completed necessary modifications to operate as a 100% dual fuel natural gas and coal facility.
-Upon the closure of the Genesee Mine in late 2023, Genesee 3 will operate solely on natural gas.
+Capital Power has ceased coal mining activity and will operate Genesee 3 solely on natural gas once all remaining coal inventory has been exhausted.